josbeir/cakephp-docs-md/docs/4/en/appendices/4-0-migration-guide.md

   request attribute instead of request param.
 Hence you should now use `$request->getAttribute('isAjax')` instead of `$request->getParam('isAjax')`.
 - The request body parsing features of `RequestHandlerComponent` have been removed.
-You should use the [body-parser-middleware](#body-parser-middleware) instead.
+You should use the [Body Parser Middleware](#body-parser-middleware) instead.
 - `Cake\Controller\Component\PaginatorComponent` now sets paging params info as request attribute instead of request param.
 Hence you should now use `$request->getAttribute('paging')` instead of `$request->getParam('paging')`.